U.S. government, Apple take encryption case to court of public opinion

 Farook and his wife, Tashfeen Malik, destroyed their personal phones before carrying out the Dec.
 2 shooting rampage in San Bernardino, California, which killed 14 and wounded 22.
 Authorities believe the couple was inspired by the Islamic State.
 The phone at issue is an iPhone 5c issued to Farook by San Bernardino County in his role as a health inspector.

-DIGITAL SECURITY COMMISSION The case has revived interest on Capitol Hill in pursuing legislation to address the problem of what law enforcement officials call "going dark" - where tight digital security prevents them from accessing the data of criminal suspects.
-The idea of setting up a commission - which may be a prelude to a broader legislative solution - is not new, although a political resolution of the data privacy and encryption debate has proven elusive for many years.
-A digital security commission comprising technology, business and law enforcement experts has been proposed by Democratic Senator Mark Warner and Republican Representative Michael McCaul, who chairs the Homeland Security Committee, to help break the impasse over encryption.
-The bipartisan pair is scheduled to unveil details of legislation that would create a panel at a Washington event on Wednesday.
-Apple indicated it would work with a commission or panel of experts to discuss the matter further.
-"Apple would gladly participate in such an effort," the company wrote in the Monday post on its website addressing questions about the case.(apple.co/1QthT10) The company could not be immediately reached for further comment.
-The Justice Department has pushed back on framing the dispute as an encryption issue, insisting that it is only trying to get past the lock screen on one phone.
-Apple has argued that while it is technically possible to bypass the security features of the iPhone by building a new operating system, such a move would set a dangerous precedent.
-Bipartisan leaders of the U.S. House Energy and Commerce Committee late Friday invited Apple's Cook and FBI Director James Comey to testify at an upcoming hearing on encryption, though no date was set.
-Senators Richard Burr and Dianne Feinstein, the top Republican and Democrat of the Senate Intelligence Committee respectively, have long said they intend to introduce legislation that would force a company to be able to grant authorities access to a suspect's data, though a bill has not yet materialized.
-Some victims of the attack will file a legal brief in support of the U.S. government's attempt to force open to unlock the phone, a lawyer representing the victims told Reuters on Sunday.
+Senators Richard Burr and Dianne Feinstein, the top Republican and Democrat of the Senate Intelligence Committee respectively, have long said they intend to introduce legislation that would force a company to be able to grant authorities access to a suspect’s data, though a bill has not yet materialized.

+Some victims of the attack will file a legal brief in support of the U.S. government’s attempt to force open to unlock the phone, a lawyer representing the victims told Reuters on Sunday.

-Reporting by Dustin Volz in Washington and Abhirup Roy, Supantha Mukherjee and Rishika Sadam in Bengaluru
+Reporting by Dustin Volz in Washington and Abhirup Roy, Supantha Mukherjee and Rishika Sadam in Bengaluru; Editing by Jonathan Weber, Bill Rigby, Bernadette Baum and Sunil Nair